 - Links later - do not contribute new browser tabs before the post ends.

 It’s been a decade since I started my career in software development which is a rather fast-moving industry.
 More often than not, I stumble upon technology, methodology, or even simple tricks that I feel like I should’ve known but didn’t, not to mention constantly being reminded of fading knowledge.
-What I usually do is to jot them down as part of my weekly journal, and now looking back, I think those might as well be blog posts because who knows if someone else felt the same can benefit from them, plus I can learn if someone find mistakes or shortcomings in them.
+What I usually do nowadays is to jot them down as part of my weekly journal, and now looking back, I think those might as well be blog posts because who knows if someone else felt the same can benefit from them, plus I can learn if someone find mistakes or shortcomings in these notes.

 - AWS CloudFront: it doesn’t support compression for files above 10 MB.